 Psychology has amassed a body of knowledge in science and practice to help families address economic stress and to prevent child mental health problems, child maltreatment and intimate partner violence.
-Research has shown that when given the appropriate tools for positive parenting, prevention of child abuse and neglect, and the fostering of resilience, children, youth, and families can effectively cope with the stress that the economic downturn has produced.
-Psychologists are encouraged to participate in educational efforts in schools and community forums such as PTA meetings or at YMCAs to buffer against these stressors.
+Research has shown that when given the appropriate tools for positive parenting, prevention of child abuse and neglect, and the fostering of resilience, children, youth and families can effectively cope with the stress that the economic downturn has produced.
+Psychologists are encouraged to participate in educational efforts in schools and community forums such as parent teacher association meetings or at YMCAs to buffer against these stressors.